Salsify solutions offer unique functions to help brands, retailers, and distributors drive results.

-Takeaway: The consumer product goods (CPG) category still has a lot of gains to make in ecommerce.
+The consumer product goods (CPG) category still has a lot of gains to make in ecommerce.
 Dr Pepper Snapple Group adopted an agile content creation strategy across its large portfolio of brands to take advantage of digital opportunities and are reaping the rewards.
-Jordan Ste.
-Marie, Sr. Manager of Ecommerce Marketing at Dr Pepper, shares three things every CPG brand can do based on his successful experience enhancing product content on Walmart.com.
+Jordan St. Marie, senior manager of ecommerce marketing at Dr Pepper, shares three things every CPG brand can do based on his successful experience enhancing product content on Walmart.com.

-Digital shopping statistics continue to soar: According to Forrester Research, U.S. online sales are expected to reach $523 billion in the next five years, up 56% from $335 billion in 2015.
+According to Forrester Research, U.S. online sales are expected to reach $523 billion in the next few years, up 56% from $335 billion in 2015.
 For any CPG brand, today’s shopping experience means focusing on the digitally empowered consumer and ensuring products can be found no matter how he or she decides to shop.